CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 An instance table is a mapping of **instance IDs** to metadata values which are stored in parallel arrays called **property arrays**.
 Instance IDs are simply integer indices into these arrays.
 The `i-th` value of every property array in an instance table together makes up the metadata for the `i-th` instance.

-The instance table has two possible representations on disk: JSON and binary.
+The instance table has two possible representations: JSON and binary.
 The following sections compare the two encodings.

 #### JSON Encoding